'This Wasn't Just Horseplay': Attorney Of Former Penn State Football Player Speaks To CBS3 On Alleged Hazing, Retaliation Accusations

 STATE COLLEGE, Pa.
-(CBS) — Penn State’s football team is back in the headlines, after news of a new lawsuit from a former football player who claims he was hazed and harassed by teammates and the coaching staff did nothing to stop it.
+(CBS) — Penn State’s football team is back in the headlines, after news of a new lawsuit from a former football player who claims he was hazed and harassed by teammates.
+He also claims the coaching staff did nothing to stop it.
 The suit was filed this week and now the former player’s Philadelphia-based lawyer is speaking.

 A former @PennStateFball player is suing Penn State.
 He claims he was hazed and harassed on a daily basis and the coach did nothing to stop it. @CBSPhilly was first to talk to his lawyer.
 Hear from him at noon pic.twitter.com/Gu2G6hKAjN